-- a the system commonly known as First Past the Post
+- the system commonly known as First Past the Post

-- b the system commonly known as Single Transferable Voting (STV) using Meek’s method of counting votes’
+- the system commonly known as Single Transferable Voting (STV) using Meek’s method of counting votes’

 As a result of this legislation, New Zealand becomes the first country in the world to adopt single transferable voting by Meek’s method for use in public elections.
 Indeed, although local authorities have the choice of switching to single transferable voting if they or their electors want it, the Act, at section 150, amends the New Zealand Public Health and Disability Act 2000, to make it mandatory for the seven elected members of the country’s twenty-one district health boards to be elected by single transferable voting.

 It will come as no surprise to learn that the road to single transferable voting becoming a reality in New Zealand was not an easy one.
 In 1994, on behalf of the Electoral Reform Coalition, I prepared a draft bill for the Deputy Leader of the Opposition (Labour Party), the Hon David Caygill, MP.
 After consulting the Electoral Reform Society in the United Kingdom, I incorporated the Northern Ireland rules in the relevant schedule of the bill.
 Mr Caygill took the bill to a subsequent meeting of the Labour caucus, which agreed that it should be accepted as a private member’s bill.